 ● Translating through Siri voice assistant

-Apple added new Translate capabilities to its 2020 software updates.
-Appearing in Siri, Safari, and a standalone Translate app for iPhone, the Siri-powered service lets users quickly translate spoken and written text between two languages without using any third-party apps.
+Apple added the Translate app via its 2020 software updates, and improved the functionality in 2021.
+Appearing in Siri, Safari, and a standalone Translate app, the on-device intelligence lets users quickly translate spoken and written text between two languages without using any third-party apps.

 Translate is a Siri-powered standalone app that Apple launched with iOS 14.
 It converts spoken or written words or phrases between two chosen languages.

 Apple's translation app is currently iPhone-only, but will be a part of iPadOS 15 when it releases in the fall of 2021.